stephengold/Maud/README.md

 use jME without installing its Integrated Development Environment (IDE), but I use the IDE, and the following installation instructions assume you will too.

+If you already have the IDE installed, skip to step 6.

 The hardware and software requirements of the SDK are documented at https://jmonkeyengine.github.io/wiki/jme3/requirements.html